 Follow along with me and I'll teach you the basic steps you need to know to start making your own delicious homemade bread.

-First Let's Talk About Yeast
+🤔 First Let’s Talk About Yeast

-So you want to make this easy homemade bread recipe and you head to the grocery store to get your ingredients.
+So you want to make this easy homemade bread recipe, and you head to the grocery store to get your ingredients.
 Then you come to a screeching halt in the baking aisle in front of the yeast.
 Right?

 Do you buy the packets, the jar, or the bulk bag?
-What's the difference in active dry yeast and instant yeast?
-Ack, it's too confusing, I'll just buy a loaf of bread in the bakery.
+What’s the difference between active dry yeast and instant yeast?
+Ack, it’s too confusing, I’ll just buy a loaf of bread in the bakery.

 Wait!
 I'm gonna help you with this.
 For home bakers, there are basically two types of yeast and they're often interchangeable.
 There are active dry yeast and instant yeast (sometimes labeled bread machine yeast.

-The main thing you need to know is active dry yeast needs to be stirred into a little warm water with sugar or honey before adding it to your recipe and instant (or bread machine) yeast doesn't.
-That's it in a nutshell.
+The main thing you need to know is active dry yeast needs to be stirred into a little warm water with sugar or honey before adding it to your recipe, and instant (or bread machine) yeast doesn’t.
+That’s it in a nutshell.

 I almost always use instant yeast because then I can skip the step of dissolving the yeast and just dump it straight in with the flour.
-If you go for the active dry yeast, you'll need to use part of the water (about ½ cup) called for in the recipe, plus a little sweetener, to dissolve the yeast and start it activating.
+If you go for the active dry yeast, you’ll need to use part of the water (about 1/2 cup) called for in the recipe, plus a little sweetener, to dissolve the yeast and start it activating.

 If you're really interested in all the ins-and-out, the whys and wherefores of yeast, there's an excellent post on the King Arthur Flour blog that explains it in detail.
 I highly recommend it for baking nerds like me.

-How to Make My Easy Homemade Bread Recipe
+🥄 How to Make My Easy Homemade Bread Recipe

 This recipe is quite easily made in a stand mixer with a dough hook.
 But if you don't have one, that's no problem.
 All you really need is a big bowl and a wooden spoon.
 Just follow the alternate instructions I've included in parenthesis for making it by hand.